charleslparker/WEKALab/readme.md

 Note here that **you don't have to read in data from an ARFF file**.
 You could create this matrix yourself within matlab and things would work just as well.
 This is not a special data structure, just a double matrix.
 This is the whole point of WEKALab:  It works fine with ordinary Matlab matrices.

-A simple test to do here is 10 fold cross-validation using, say, decision tress:
+A simple test to do here is 10 fold cross-validation using, say, decision trees:

 ```
 > [a c p m] = crossvalidate(M, 'tree', 10)